s2131335/CUBRO/server/readme.md

 ## Quick Start

-1. Before starting the server, be sure to go to the right folder and install all dependecies:
+1. Before starting the server, be sure to go to the right folder and install all dependencies:

 ```
 npm i